 The Grampus is set in the heart of one Britain's most picturesque villages.
 Parts of the building date back to the 14th Century, and until the 1970s, this was a working farm.
 Now a Free House, with a tea-room that opens between Easter and October, it is a favourite with residents and holiday-makers alike.
 Families are catered for, and walkers and dogs are always welcome.

-Bill and Bryony stock a variety of local guest ales, as well as an interesting selection of cider and lager.
+Bill stocks a variety of local guest ales, as well as an interesting selection of cider and lager.
 All of the wines are organic, including their distinctive house-wines, which they import directly from Spain.
 The usual spirits and soft drinks are also available, as well as teas and coffees.

 Food is very important at the Grampus, with an emphasis on home-cooked dishes, and, wherever possible, locally-sourced produce.
 Popular both in and out of season, it is advisable to book ahead to avoid disappointment.